 Now draw a design on the wing with a Sharpie marker.
 I drew in pencil first to get the shapes the way I wanted them, then outlined the lines with the Sharpie.
 You can make the design as simple or complicated as your coloring person would like!

-Repeat for other wing, making sure design is symmetrical.
+Repeat for the other wing, making sure the design is symmetrical.
 I have found that holding the fabric up to a window will make it a lot easier to trace.

 Butterfly Wings Costume